In a first, Trump makes surprise visit to U.S. troops in Iraq

 To reporters, he lamented the wear and tear of overseas conflicts.

-“It’s time to get out young people out,” Trump said.
+“It’s time to get our young people out,” Trump said.
 “And I’ve been signing plenty of letters and I don’t like sending those letters home to parents saying that your young man or your young woman has been killed.”

 “I don’t like doing it.
 We’ve been doing it long enough.”